 In 1958, a gentleman named Brent Wadsworth was awarded the contract to construct the Silver Lake Country Club golf course.
-Mr. Wadsworth, then 29, was a graduate of Penn State’s agronomy program.
+Mr. Wadsworth, then 29, graduated from Penn State’s agronomy program.
 He was married to Jean and had two children under the age of three.
 Mr. Wadsworth, along with golf course architect Larry Packard, spent a week exploring and surveying the land to determine whether a course could be constructed to fit on the 120 acres available.
 A previous architect had turned down the project as not feasible; however, these two gentlemen submitted their findings and were selected to proceed with their final plan.

 Mr. Wadsworth moved his family into the tiny house that remained on the property (This is now the site of the current driving range).
 He worked closely with the Lucco Company when construction began in June 1958.
 The nine-hole course opened for play on June 20, 1959, using our present second hold as the No. 1 hole.
 The tiny house that the Wadsworth family was living in was converted into a temporary clubhouse.
 Golfers were then shuttled to the first tee on the top of the hill.